lammps/lammps/doc/src/pair_dielectric.rst

 All these pair styles are derived from the corresponding pair styles without the *dielectric* suffix.
-In addition to computing atom forces and energies, these pair styles compute the electrical field vector at each atom, which are intended to be used by the :doc:`fix polarize <fix_polarize>` commands to compute induced charges at interfaces between two regions of different dielectric constant.
+In addition to computing atom forces and energies, these pair styles compute the electric field vector at each atom, which are intended to be used by the :doc:`fix polarize <fix_polarize>` commands to compute induced charges at interfaces between two regions of different dielectric constant.

-These pair styles should be used with :doc:`atom_style dielectric <atom_style>`, which uses atom charges rescaled by their local dielectric constant.
-See the note in :doc:`fix polarize <fix_polarize>` about properly setting ion charge given a local dielectric constant.
+These pair styles should be used with :doc:`atom_style dielectric <atom_style>`.

 The styles lj/cut/coul/long/dielectric, lj/cut/coul/msm/dielectric, and
 lj/long/coul/long/dielectric should be used with their kspace style counterparts,